-Study abroad during junior or senior year.
-May include council studies (COS) or semester abroad specific to student's culture of interest.
+Study abroad or international internship during junior or senior year.
+May include study abroad through council studies (COS) or other accredited academic institution, or semester abroad specific to student's culture of interest.
+For international students or those with substantial international experience, a 12-hour cross culturally significant internship in a firm, organization, agency, or institution may be accepted.